mdiazgoncalves/check_wled/README.md

 # check_WLED

-Nagios plugin to check availability of [WLED](https://kno.wled.ge/) devices.
-Checks if the WLED device is online
+Nagios plugin to check availability and the status of [WLED](https://kno.wled.ge/) devices.
+Checks if the WLED device is online and if its on or off.

 ## Installation